Information on getting the basics right

 It is worth spending some time making sure that you are maximising the potential of the profile.
 Don’t recreate your webpage or just dump your prospectus information here, use it as a marketing opportunity in its own right.

-Fill in the information requested for each field directly and concisely keeping in mind that there are plenty of courses listed and you want to keep them on your page.
+Fill in the information requested for each field directly and concisely keeping in mind that there are plenty of courses listed and you want to keep prospective students on your page.
 If they want to find out more they can dig down through the profile or go and visit your webpage.

 Use inspiring images and use film

 In your course marketing material, try to use images that will reflect life as a PGCE student at your institution, rather than generic images that tend to show the solitary work of a physicist in a lab.
-Break the stereotype by show groups of students working together and having fun.
+Break the stereotype by showing groups of students working together and having fun.

 Even better, if you can showcase a film (media students are always looking for film projects) about your course, that’s a great way for prospective students to gain an insight into what your course entails.